Cha Boyce, Executive Director

 Originally from Man-O-War Cay, Ruth grew up helping at the family businesses of The Sail Shop and Albury’s Ferry Service.
 Meeting new and interesting people on a daily basis helped shape her world-view and expand her experiences.
 In 1984 she moved to Elbow Cay and, along with her husband, started their first venture: Sea Spray Resort & Marina.
 After twenty years of success and growth she sold the business for a quieter life and time to spend raising her two sons.
 Today she lives in Marsh Harbour bringing her years of experience in the business world along with her love for Abaco to help FRIENDS in its mission for a more sustainable future for Abaco’s wildlife and people.

 Lianna was born in Nassau, New Providence and spent her whole life in Nassau until she graduated from Queen’s College high school in 2013.
 There, she went off to obtain her Bachelor’s degree in Marine Biology from Eckerd College in St. Petersburg, FL.
 She graduated from Eckerd in May 2017 with a major in Marine Biology and minor in Leadership Studies.
 As a Bahamian, she found a great love for exploring the ocean and became passionate about conservation and education.
-Currently, she’s seeking to find a permanent location to put her degree and passions to practice.
+Currently, she is pursuing her passion for the environment and education, as well as her dream of living on an out-island by being employed by Friends of the Environment in the beautiful Abaco’s.